Table of Contents

 Single consumer diagram

-- A single point of introduction to the public grid
+- A single entry point to the public network

 - A single consumer